badd-labs/badd-labs/lab3.1/README.md

             Step 1:  Follow the instructions in the below link (but skipping the last step - "mounting the partition") [[Add Disk Storage](http://www.vitalsofttech.com/add-disk-storage-to-oracle-virtualbox-with-linux/)].
 Step 2: Run the below command to cleanup some space
                `sudo rm -rf /var/*`
                Step 3.
 Run the below command to mount the new disk to the home directory. `sudo mount /dev/sdb1 ~`

+- Q5: Why does ```admin.peers``` return null sometimes?

+    - ```admin.peers``` returns you the information about connected remote nodes and it seems like the method uses public IP addresses for this.
+Few students mentioned that ```admin.peers``` runs successfully when they run it outside of the school network while it failed in the shcool network.
+Even though it's returning null, you should still be able to mine your own coins if you connected to the private blockchain network successfully.